github/rest-api-docs-md/repos/{owner}/{repo}/codespaces/machines/get.md

 - `location` (string): The location to check for available machines.
 Assigned by IP if not provided.
 - `client_ip` (string): IP for location auto-detection when proxying a request
 - `ref` (string): The branch or commit to check for prebuild availability and devcontainer restrictions.

+## Operation Description

+List the machine types available for a given repository based on its configuration.

+OAuth app tokens and personal access tokens (classic) need the `codespace` scope to use this endpoint.